Plant scan

 Users searching 'scan plant to identify' or 'plant identifier app' want a plant name from a photo -- plant identification, available free in Lens App on iPhone and Android.
 One of the most common ways to identify a plant from a photo is using an AI plant identification app.
 A good plant identifier checks visible traits such as leaf shape, flower color, growth habit, and bark texture before suggesting matches.

 Plant photo identification works best when the image shows clear features.
-Many users use plant identification apps when they do not know the correct words to search manually.
+People often turn to a plant scanner when a leaf, flower, or tree is right in front of them but they are not sure what it is called.
 Independent tests often report first-choice plant ID accuracy ranging from about 45% to 90%, depending on the app, dataset, and image quality.
 For scientific name checks and distribution context, the USDA PLANTS Database is a useful external reference.

 Unlike PictureThis, a scan plant to identify tool in Lens App checks plants alongside broader visual search but does not offer a full horticultural care calendar.

-When to use scan plant to identify (and when not to)
+When to scan a plant for identification (and when not to)

 Use it when